 Hey there!
 Are you a new writer trying to figure out what to put in your portfolio?
 Or maybe you’re a business owner wondering what “good” content even looks like.
 You’ve probably searched for “content writing samples” and “content writing examples” and felt a little confused.

 Don’t worry, I’ve got your back.
 In this guide, I’m going to show you exactly what people are looking for and give you over 17 real-world examples you can use for inspiration.
+This is a foundational step in building a successful career or finding the right talent.
+For businesses that need a dedicated team to produce this kind of high-quality work, our content writing services are designed to deliver exceptional results.

 First things first, let’s clear this up.